-Element Description Requirements Interpretation Notes Flow (Liters per second 100) A graphical represen- tation of the subject's breath flow rate throughout the entire test.
-The Georgia Model Intoxilyz- er 9000 will cease accepting a sample when the flow rate drops below 0.15 L/s or 15 on the flow axis, indicated by the dotted line.
-Flow rates below 15 or 0.15 L/sec are Insuffi- cient .
-Optimally the breath flow rate will be sus- tained above the minimum flow line without interruption or significant fluctuation for a long as possible .
-Failure to do this may be an indication of non- compliance from the subject.
-(BrAC) (No values given) A graphical represen- tation of the subject's breath alcohol con- centration throughout Breath samples must achieve a sufficiently level slope to be accepted by the I9000 as suf- ficient.
-The typical breath alcohol profile from a com- pliant subject will show an initial rise in the BrAC followed by a gradual leveling off. the entire test.
-Breath samples that show a rise followed by a significant drop from the peak BrAC dur- ing a single exhalation will be flagged as Invalid Samples .
+Element Description Requirements Interpretation Notes Flow (Liters per second 100) A graphical representation of the subject's breath flow rate throughout the entire test.
+The Georgia Model Intoxilyzer 9000 will cease accepting a sample when the flow rate drops below 0.15 L/s or 15 on the flow axis, indicated by the dotted line.
+Flow rates below 15 or 0.15 L/sec are Insufficient .
+Optimally the breath flow rate will be sustained above the minimum flow line without interruption or significant fluctuation for as long as possible.
+Failure to do this may be an indication of noncompliance from the subject.
+(BrAC) (No values given) A graphical representation of the subject's breath alcohol concentration throughout the entire test.
+Breath samples must achieve a sufficiently level slope to be accepted by the I9000 as sufficient.
+Breath samples that show a rise followed by a significant drop from the peak BrAC during a single exhalation will be flagged as Invalid Samples.
+(Note: A second attempted blow from a subject will naturally show a drop followed by a rise in BrAC, this is not a drop from the peak BrAC and is not an Invalid Sample) The typical breath alcohol profile from a compliant subject will show an initial rise in the BrAC followed by a gradual leveling off.
 If a subject attempts more than one exhalation during a test or the breath flow temporarily drops below the minimum, the breath alcohol curve may appear broken or disconnected.
-The BrAC curve under this scenario may even (Note: A second attempted blow from a subject will natu- rally show a drop followed by a rise in BrAC, this is not a drop from the peak BrAC and is not an Invalid Sample) appear to drop and rise again as the recorded BrAC graph connects the final BrAC value from the previous exhalation with the BrAC values from current attempt.
+The BrAC curve under this scenario may even appear to drop and rise again as the recorded BrAC graph connects the final BrAC value from the previous exhalation with the BrAC values from current attempt.
 This is normal under these conditions and is not an indication of mouth alcohol.

-Interpreting Breath Sample Profiles- Insufficient Samples
+Interpreting Breath Sample Profiles-Insufficient Samples